kuenhyung/Git_guen/README.md

 - package manger

 ### Installation
-In a bash terminal, run the following commands (Do NOT actually run these commands in <br>
+In a bash terminal, run the following commands (Do NOT actually run these commands in your computer):
-your computer):
 ``` sh
 $ sudo apt update